corcor27/Introduction_to_R/_episodes/12-cluster.md

 > {: .code}
 >
 > On Windows depending on software these settings can be set in the menu settings.
+>
+> Alternatively use `PreferredAuthentications password` to force ssh to always use only a password.
+This may be needed if ssh keys are available
+> on your own computer but not used for Hawk and can trigger the banning of your machine when attempts with the keys are made.
 {: .callout}

 You are logging in using a program known as the secure shell or `ssh`.